 Caleb Masuda L.Ac.
 Dipl.
 O.M. graduated from Five Branches University with a Master’s in Traditional Chinese Medicine.
 By attending both the San Jose and Santa Cruz campus, he was immersed in an environment offering additional alternate modalities and teachings from multiple approaches and perspectives.
 In Santa Cruz County, he worked as an intern for the Mental Health Client Action Network (MHCAN) where he treated many in the community who otherwise would not have seen a physician.

 His treatments have provided relief for a variety of disorders ranging from chronic pain, mood disorders, and gastrointestinal complaints.
-Caleb’s specialties of interest stem from disorders suffered by family, friends and his own throughout his education and clinical experience.
+Caleb’s specialties of interest stem from complications suffered by family, friends and his own throughout his education and clinical experience.
 He uses acupuncture modalities based on traditional Chinese medicine while including more recent modern approaches that find their way to acupuncture’s field of research as a medical technique and healing art.

 Caleb’s interest in the healing arts began at the age of six when he was enrolled in martial arts.
 He was trained in Taekwondo for six years from U.S.A.
 Martial Arts in San Jose California.
 Caleb continued training under his uncle where he learned Kenpo, Kung Fu, and Muay Thai.
 His interest in “Qi” derived from his background in martial arts.
 Through training, he learned to concentrate and focus energy for self-defense, but also for health.
 The concepts he learned have still served him well today.
 The past decade may seem to have changed so much, but our body’s function has not; to keep us balanced.
 Caleb’s healing techniques have their foundations in utilizing one’s own Qi to restore the body to a proper state.
 We all have it… it just might have gotten stuck somewhere.